fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

    Program (NBP)**.
 This is controlled by a boot service.
 BOOTP can provide this service, so is DHCP.
 This can be as simple as a static list mapping client's architecture to a file.
-But it can also be a very specific so a client can get a completely customized file.
+But it can also be a very specific so a client can get a completly customized file.
    Also, the file must be in some pre-determined format based on client's architecture so the client knows how to execute it.
 3. **How to download the file?**.
 This is handled by TFTP protocol.